hamlet-io/docs/blog/2021-01-13-template-deploys.md

     We are using a hamlet extension here which allows you to dynamically create configuration for the component.
 In this extension we are doing the following:

     - To make the GlueDatabaseName unique we get the FullName of the occurrence this allows us to provide a standard name which will be unique to this deployment
-    - Using _context.DefaultEnvironment to find a environment setting called APPDATA_BUCKET.
-Hamlet deploys a series of baseline services which perform common utilities and functions.
+    - Using _context.DefaultEnvironment to find a environment setting called APPDATA_BUCKET. hamlet deploys a series of baseline services which perform common utilities and functions.
 The APPDATA_BUCKET provides a general purpose datastore that applications can use.

 4. Now lets run our deployment which will generate the required outputs and execute them in the AWS account